-The Network Unit is an external interface to an Ethernet (100BASE-TX/10BASE-T) LAN.
+The Network Unit is an external interface to support an Ethernet (100BASE-TX/10BASE-T) LAN.

-[USB Slot (Controller Board)]
+[USB Port]

-The USB Slot is an external interface to connect a client computer to the TOE for printing directly from the client computer.
+The USB Port is an external interface to connect a client computer to the TOE for printing directly from the client computer.
 This interface is disabled at the time of installation.

-[SD Card Slot (Controller Board)]
+[SD Card Slot]